 - 3 large eggs at room temperature

-- 1 teaspoon vanilla extract OR 1 tablespoon lemon zest plus 1 teaspoon lemon extract
+- 1 teaspoon vanilla extract or lemon extract and zest from 1 lemon

-Add eggs, one at a time.
+- Add eggs, one at a time.
 The batter may look curdled at this point.
 It's okay just keep mixing.
 Stop the mixer and scrap the sides.
 Return the mixer to med-low.

 - Bake 45 to 50 minutes.
 Test cake by inserting a wooden pick into the center.
 If the pick is clean or has dry crumbs the cake is cooked perfectly.
 Dark pans cook faster than light pans as well as if you put the pan on a cookie sheet to bake.
 (I ALWAYS put cakes or pies on another pan to prevent spills from leaking in the oven.)
 Watch the time and cake carefully according to your oven and your pans.

 - Allow cake to cool on wire rack 15 minutes before inverting onto serving tray.